Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-A juvenile in Ohio may waive his or her right if the waiver is “made in open court, recorded, and in writing,” and the court determines the waiver is made “knowingly, intelligently, and voluntarily” based on the totality of the circumstances.
+A child in Ohio may waive his or her right if the waiver is “made in open court, recorded, and in writing,” and the court determines the waiver is made “knowingly, intelligently, and voluntarily” based on the totality of the circumstances.
 Ohio R. Juv.
 Pro.
 3(D).
 Before accepting a waiver, the court will make sure “that a child consults with a parent, custodian, guardian, or guardian ad litem.”
 Ohio R. Juv.
 Pro.
 3(D).

 A child may not waive the right to counsel when: